What Is Upsell?

 What is the difference between upsell and cross-sell?

 An upsell moves a customer to a higher tier or adds more of what they already use (more seats, higher plan).
 A cross-sell introduces a different product or module that complements their current purchase.
+This is a common area of focus for customer success teams working to improve their approach to Upsell.

 When is the best time to upsell?

 After a value milestone, during QBR preparation, when usage approaches plan limits, or when the customer proactively asks about additional capabilities.
 Avoid upselling during escalations or when customer health is declining.
+This is a common area of focus for customer success teams working to improve their approach to Upsell.

 Who should own upsells in CS?

 It varies by organization.
 Many CS teams own upsells below a certain ARR threshold.
 Larger upsells may involve sales or account management.
 CSMs should always be responsible for identifying and qualifying upsell opportunities, even if they do not close them.
+This is a common area of focus for customer success teams working to improve their approach to Upsell.